 Created in 2012, the Major Projects Leadership Academy has been developed and is run in partnership with the Saïd Oxford Business School and Deloitte.

 The academy will build the skills of senior project leaders across government, making it easier to carry out complex projects effectively.
 This will reduce the need for expensive professional advice from outside government, while strengthening skills within the civil service.
+For further information on the programme, see the Major Projects Leadership Academy handbook.

 We aim to have had all major project leaders started on the academy’s programme by 2015.
 In the future, no one will be able to lead a major government project without completing the academy programme.